Religious festival

 A religious festival is a time of special importance marked by adherents to that religion.
 Religious festivals are commonly celebrated on recurring cycles in a calendar year or lunar calendar.
 The science of religious rites and festivals is known as heortology.

+Within the Evangelical Lutheran branch of Christianity, "festival" is part of the ranking of feast days in the liturgical kalendar.